 American Sociological Association: Medical Sociology Awards

 Medical Sociology Call for Awards Nominees Statement

-Nominations are being accepted for the 2014 Roberta G. Simmons Outstanding Dissertation in Medical Sociology Award.
+Nominations are being accepted for the 2015 Roberta G. Simmons Outstanding Dissertation in Medical Sociology Award.
 The award is given each year by the Medical Sociology section.
 The awardee will receive a $750 travel grant to attend the ASA meetings and an award certificate, and will attend the Reeder dinner as a guest of the Medical Sociology section.
 Self-nominations are acceptable.
 Eligible candidates must have defended their doctoral dissertations within two academic years prior to the annual meeting at which the award is made.
 To be considered for the 2014 award, the candidate should submit an article-length paper (sole-authored), not to exceed 35 double-spaced pages (11- or 12-point font), inclusive of references.
 This paper may have been previously published, or may be in press or under review.
 A letter of recommendation from a faculty mentor familiar with the candidate’s work is also required.
 Electronic submission of the paper (MS Word or PDF) is required.
 The letter of recommendation should be sent directly by the recommender as an email attachment (MS Word or PDF).
-Please send all materials to: Brea Perry (email@example.com) with the subject line: 2014 Simmons Award Nomination.
-Deadline for receipt of all submission materials is March 1, 2014.
+Please send all materials to: Bridget Gorman (firstname.lastname@example.org) with the subject line: 2015 Simmons Award Nomination.
+Deadline for receipt of all submission materials is March 1, 2015.